 One taste of hot tea in a Styrofoam cup and you know you’re drinking more than tea.
 The cup is reactive.
 And have you noticed how dried foods stored in plastic bags start to taste like plastic?
 It’s because food ions react with synthetic or metallic ions.
 Here are guidelines for choosing—and using—healthful, non-reactive cookware.
 For a list of what NOT to have in your kitchen, see Toxic Cookware and Cutlery.

 1. Earthenware and ceramic are inert and they emit a far-infrared heat, the most effective and beneficial heat for cooking, which enables a full range of subtle flavors to emerge.
 Excellent for lengthy simmering and baking, these beautiful but breakable items require special handling.

 Xtrema has a full line of moderately priced ceramic cookware and bakeware.
-Corningware is made of pyroceramic glass and is non-reactive.
+Corningware and Visionware are made of pyroceramic glass and are non-reactive but poorly conduct heat.
 You may also find casseroles and pie pans from your local potter.
 Terra cotta earthenware include Spanish cazuelas and older Romertopf baking dishes.
 (Note: antique ceramic or earthenware pots may contain lead.
 Inexpensive lead-testing kits are available at hardware stores.)

 100% ceramic knives are nonreactive and hold their edge up to 15 times longer than conventional steel blades.